fdsig/fdsig/README.md

 |Open CV                        |Various Trad.
 ML Algs.       |                          |
 |Pandas/Numpy                   |           (...)             |          (...)           |

-Some things that I am at an earlier stage of learnind as part of continuous professional development and an ambition to becoming a language agnostic developer:
+Some things that I am at an earlier stage of learnind as part of continuous development and an ambition to becoming a language agnostic programmer:

 |**Libraries**                  |**Learning(Machine)**        |**Languages**  ↓          |
 |-------------------------------|-----------------------------|--------------------------|